We are all consultants with brains and heart who know our handiwork

 Katja – Combining consulting and family individually

-You had already worked at h&z before and have been back since 2016 now.
+You’d already worked at h&z before and have been back since 2016.
 What happened in the meantime and what motivated you to come back?

 Something great happened in the meantime: I had two children.
-They are two and four years old now and bring us so much joy.
-But my job brings me a lot of joy as well, so I worked off and on as a freelancer h&z on other projects.
+They’re two and four years old now and bring us so much joy.
+But my job brings me a lot of joy as well, so I worked off and on as a freelancer for h&z on other projects.
 That was ideal while my children were still very young.
-I very much appreciated the high amount of flexibility and freedom.
+I very much appreciated.
 At the end of 2015, however, I felt like something had to change and I talked to h&z.
 Thomas Zachau untangled the knot in my head and asked me if I would like to return to h&z part-time.
 I thought about it for a few weeks, but then I realized that I would accept the offer.
-Since March 2016, I work at h&z again three days a week.
+Since March 2016, I’ve been working at h&z three days a week.

 How does h&z help you to combine both your professional career and your role as a mother?

-h&z gives me the unique opportunity to be able to work on very challenging and exciting tasks as a project manager, and to do it in part-time.
-Due to all project business and the variety of tasks, to three days are pretty full.
-But it is also important to me to stay in the loop on the other days.
-I tried to keep Monday and Friday afternoon completely free for the kids.
-I enjoy this time immensely.
+h&z gives me the unique opportunity to be able to work on very challenging and exciting tasks as a project manager, and to do it part-time.
+The variety of project and tasks means my three days are pretty full.
+But it’s also important to me to stay in the loop on the other days.
+I try to keep Monday and Friday afternoon completely free for the kids and I enjoy this time immensely.

 What makes h&z special to you?

-At h&z, I’m always given the feeling that they are happy to have me and that they are grateful for what I do every day for h&z.
-This, paired with the certainty that my family can also come first in emergencies, means that I have two “full power” modes: 1.
-My family, and 2. h&z – and sometimes the sequence may be reversed for a short period of time.
+At h&z, I’m always given the feeling that they’re happy to have me and that they’re grateful for what I do every day on behalf of h&z.
+This, paired with the certainty that my family can also come first in emergencies, means that I have two “full power” modes.
+First, my family, and second, h&z, but sometimes the sequence may be reversed for a short period of time.